 - As the students work ask questions that focus on their choice of problem solving strategy and their understanding of fractions.

 Can you tell me what you are doing?

 Why did you decide to solve the problem that way?

 What is a third?
 What is a half?

 How do you know when you have third?

 - Share solutions to the problem.
 Discuss the different approaches used by the students.

-This problem could be posed in a number of contexts.
-Money, time, temperature or length could replace the lollies.
+This problem can be posed in a number of contexts: money, time, temperature or length

-Now Sunny gets half as many lollies as Sam.
-But Sam got 18 and half of 18 is 9.
-So Sunny got 9 lollies.
-Using blocks and dividing them into two equal piles, easily achieves the halving.
+Sonny gets half as many lollies as Sam.
+Sam gets 18 and half of 18 is 9.
+Sunny got 9 lollies.

-Since Sam got 18 lollies on any day and Sylvia gets a third of that, then Sylvia gets 6 lollies.
+Since Sam gets 18 lollies on any day and Sylvia gets a third of that, then Sylvia gets 6 lollies.
 Five lots of six is thirty.